A tropical framework for using Porteous formula: Tropical Vector Bundles

 \subsection{Tropical Vector Bundles}

-We now introduce the primary objects we will work with in the remainder of the paper.
-Most of these notions were either introduced or put into an adequate formulation for our work in \cite{chern}, so the interested reader may find that source useful for an explicit focus on vector bundles.
+We now introduce the primary objects of study.
+Most of these notions were introduced or formulated for our purposes in \cite{chern}, to which the reader is directed for further details on tropical vector bundles.